Last updated 7th July, 2018

-As a result her case is one of curiosity with questions being asked about just want made a women from a good background who had all the opportunities in life available to her, become a serial killer.
+As a result, her case is one of curiosity with questions being asked about just what made a woman from a good background who had all the opportunities in life available to her become a serial killer.

 The life of Joanna Dennehy